Stencyl/stencylpedia/block-reference/events/advanced.md

 ![event-custom-code](http://static.stencyl.com/pedia2/block-images/13%20-%20Events/19%20-%20Advanced/event-custom-code.png)

 Not an event.
 Lets you insert arbitrary code into your behavior at the "class" level.
 You could use this to define functions or add class-level fields, for example.
-Use code blocks within this field.
+Use code blocks within this wrapper.

 ***